Board of Physical Therapy

 Are there any exemptions or extensions in obtaining continuing education?

-The board may grant an exemption for all or part of the requirements for circumstances beyond the control of the licensee, such as temporary disability, mandatory military service, or officially declared disasters.
+The board may grant an exemption for all or part of the requirements for circumstances beyond the control of the licensee, such as temporary disability, mandatory military service, or officially declared disasters, upon a written request from the licensee prior to the renewal date.

 I am an active duty serviceperson that missed my renewal because of deployment outside of the United States.
 Is there an exemption?